TO THE MEMBERS OF BHALCHANDRAM CLOTHING LIMITED

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the Order') issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure I a statement on the matters specified in the paragraph 3 and 4 of the Order to the extent applicable
+1. As required by the Companies (Auditor's Report) Order 2016 (`the Order') issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act 2013 we give in the Annexure I a statement on the matters specified in the paragraph 3 and 4 of the Order to the extent applicable.

 2. As required under provisions of section 143(3) of the Act we report that: